rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/2/Readme.md

 }
 ```

-As a good rule of thumb, you can consider every function without a return value as side.-ffect
+As a good rule of thumb, you can consider every function without a return value as side-effect

 A side-effect has 2 important parts: